Sejal852/Road-Image-Captioning-using-CNN-LSTM/README.md

 # Road-Image-Captioning-using-CNN-LSTM

 This project aims to generate descriptive captions for road images using a CNN-LSTM architecture.
-By combining convolutional neural networks (CNNs) for image feature extraction and long short-term memory (LSTM) networks for sequence generation, the model can produce meaningful captions for a variety of road scenes.
+By combining convolutional neural networks (CNNs) for image feature extraction and long short-term memory (LSTM) networks for sequence generation, the model can produce meaningful captions for a variety of road conditions.

 ## Introduction